WN_button

 Ich Flesh 2007

 The disease will continue running it’s course each year.
 Hopefully after numbers of fish generations the Chinook will build a resistance to it.
-Because of variables of water temperature and what part of the run the fish migrates upriver in (see 2005 example below) is very important to do consistent, yearly, full season disease monitoring, and infection rate testing upriver of the mouth.
+Because of variables of water temperature and what part of the run the fish migrates upriver in (see graph below) is very important to do consistent, yearly, full season disease monitoring, and disease prevalence testing upriver of the mouth.
 Without these basics we’ll have no more of an educated idea of it’s effects in the future than we do of it’s past and present.

 Open a report below for viewing by left click on report or download a copy by right click and then select save target as)